Thursday , November 21 2024

 The census further reported that traditional religious groups, including Anglicans and Muslims, have seen slight percentage decreases, while Pentecostal/evangelical christian denomination has grown, rising from 11.1% of the total population in 2014 to 14.7% in 2024.

-While he cast doubt on the likely accuracy of the census data, Ssemogerere acknowledged that some Catholics, particularly young people, are turning to other denominations and this is seeing the faithful’s number to shrink.
+While he cast doubt on the likely accuracy of the census data, Ssemogerere acknowledged that some Catholics, particularly young people, are turning to other denominations and giving the impression that the faithful’s number is shrinking instead of growing.

 He attributed this movement to the appeal of miracle-centered and prosperity-focused preaching found in other faiths.
 According to Ssemogerere, these messages draw in those searching for immediate answers or quick fixes, in contrast to the Catholic Church’s more traditional teachings.

-Meanwhile, the Archbishop referenced a recent encyclical from Pope Francis, calling on the faithful to renew their authentic devotion and to reject acts of individualism and greed.
-He expressed concern that society is currently plagued by these issues.
+Meanwhile, the Archbishop referenced a recent encyclical from Pope Francis, calling on the faithful to renew their authentic devotion and to reject acts of individualism and greed, which currently plague society.

 The Rubaga celebrations drew thousands of congregants from across the parishes of the archdiocese.